mcimini/lang-sql/Language_Tests/README.md

 <li> [strong-calculi] strong_stlc_cbv.lan, strong_stlc_cbv_let.lan, strong_stlc_cbv_let_and_letrec.lan, strong_stlc_cbv_letrecWithType.lan, strong_stlc_cbv_let_and_letrec.tbl: Variants of STLC where abstraction, let, and letrec can reduce underneath binders.
 <li> fpl_cbv_with_grammar_of_dependent_types.lan: Adds the grammar of dependent types to fpl_cbv.lan.
 (Only the grammar because our queries do not test other parts.)
 </ul>
 Notice: Some files are provided with extension ".lan_" rather than ".lan" so that Lang-SQL does not test them.
-(This is because failed tests quit the computation).
+<br />(This is because failed tests quit the computation).
 <br />To test those files (and see them fail our tests): rename them to have extension ".lan" (Example: rename fpl_with_mistakes.lan_ to fpl_with_mistakes.lan)

 <br /><br />